 Reeves has dabbled with different lengths over the years, but his ultimate curtains moment came as Ted in Bill and Ted’s Bogus Journey.
 His hair has the optimum thickness and texture to make a perfect example of nineties curtains.

-The best example of modern curtains is also our haircut of the year.
+The best example of a modern eboy haircut is also our haircut of the year.
 Timothée Chalamet’s hair is now the stuff of legend, all the proof you need that this once-controversial style is right for the times.
 TC prefers an offset parting with his natural texture.